 Condensation in Water Preservation

-At last, let’s talk about something unnatural and real that in actuality is happening around ourselves.
+At last, let’s talk about something unnatural and real that in actuality is happening around us.
 Any guess?
 Well, I am talking about water scarcity.

 That’s why the very last one in my list of top 6 real-life examples of condensation is the use of condensation in water preservation.